BOztasUK/BOztasUK/README.md

   <td><img src="link_to_image" alt="Tab-AML" width="120"/></td>
   <td>
     <strong><a href="link_to_github_repository">Tab-AML: Enhancing Money Laundering Detection</a></strong><br/>
-    Developed an AI model that improved detection AUC score to 93%, reducing false alarms by 17%, allowing banks to focus on high-risk activities.<br/>
+    Developed an AI model that improved detection AUC score to 93%, reducing false alarms by 17%, and allowing banks to focus on high-risk activities.<br/>
     <a href="link_to_github_repository">Explore the Repository</a>
   </td>
 </tr>